ClausPatrick/U2U/README.md

 ## Routing Behaviour

-Each node evaluates incoming messages and chooses one action:
+Each node evaluates incoming messages and chooses an action.
+In the case of GEN calls (broadcasts), Respond and Forward are issued:

 ### Respond
 Conditions: